Osgodby, Barlby with Osgodby

-Osgodby is a village in the Selby District of North Yorkshire, England, 2 mi from Selby.
+Osgodby is a village in the civil parish of Barlby with Osgodby, in North Yorkshire, England, 2 mi from Selby.

-Its sister village is Barlby, which lies directly to the west and with which it forms the civil parish of Barlby with Osgodby.
-The village park has climbing frames, swings, a slide and a football pitch.
-There is a newly opened pizza takeaway, a builder's merchant, and hairdressing salon.
+Its neighbouring village is Barlby, which lies directly to the west.
+The village play area has climbing frames, swings, a slide and a football pitch.
+There is an Indian takeaway, a builder's merchant, and hairdressing salon.
 It also has a large garden centre and a country pub called 'The Wadkin Arms'.

-There is a pond opposite the village park.
+There is a pond opposite the village play area.
 It has a bench and a balcony.
 There is currently a family of moorhens that inhabit the village pond.